 She has been awarded Kogod’s Professor of the Year multiple times, and she teaches Financial Accounting, Managerial Accounting, Forensic Accounting, and Advanced Forensic Accounting.
 She is a Research Fellow for Kogod’s Cybersecurity Governance Center.
 Evans area of research is in fraud detection with a current focus on cybersecurity and cyber fraud tools.

-Currently, Professor Evans serves as the Assistant Dean for Undergraduate Programs where she is responsible for all of KSB's undergraduate programs along with student learning and development.
+Currently, Professor Evans serves as the Associate Dean for Undergraduate Programs and Student Services where she is responsible for all of KSB's undergraduate programs along with student learning and development.
 Before this role, she served as the Director of the MS Accounting and the Graduate Certificate in Forensic Accounting programs.